nanodesigns/download-via-email/Readme.md

 * A rudimentary WordPress plugin to enable sending download link to email address
 * Completely in WordPress database schema - no other table, no column
 * Email storage in `options` table
+* Deletion of all the data on uninstallation of the plugin

 __________________
 Designed &amp; Developed by [**nano**designs](http://nanodesignsbd.com/)